adamsoliman/adamsoliman.github.io/_pages/about.md

 <meta name="google-site-verification" content="F1PA5O0lN6ADr5Cde5ABVSGNCeayniG2Il_SGyFGQjA" />

 I am a Ph.D. candidate in economics at Duke University with research interests in public economics and the economics of education.
 I study topics at the intersection of community health, public policy, and crime, where I am particularly interested in the causes and consequences of drug epidemics, as well as discretion in enforcement.
-My job market paper is at the intersection of these two interests, where I examine the impacts of crackdowns against rogue doctors and pharmacies in the prescription opioid market.
+My job market paper, "Illegal Activity in Legal Drug Markets," examines the impacts of crackdowns on rogue doctors and pharmacies in the prescription opioid market.

 Before starting graduate school, I taught math and economics in Dubai and took a year off to [travel](https://twitter.com/adamksoliman/status/1402014895214776331?s=20&t=kWelDx7GIkrv42lqRBRhfQ).